tethysplatform/tethys/docs/tethys_portal/admin_pages.rst

 User Workspace Quotas
 ---------------------

-To manage quotas specific to individual users, navigate to the specified user's settings page and edit the value of their ``User Quota``.
-A link to the ``Resource Quota`` which describes this ``User Quota`` is also provided in the table (see Figure 11).
+To manage quotas specific to individual users, navigate to the user's settings page.
+Any applicable Resource Quotas will be listed in the User Quotas section.
+To set a custom quota for the user, enter the custom value in the Value field on the line corresponding to the appropriate Resource Quota.
+A link to the ``Resource Quota`` is also provided in the table (see Figure 11).

 .. tip::